microsoft/industry/foundations/powerPlatform/readme.md

 #### Design considerations

-PowerBI offers 3 paid and one free lisence option.
+* Power BI offers 3 paid and one free lisence option.
 Consider your requirements for capacity (1GB, 100GB, 400GB) and need for refresh rate (7 vs. 48 times per day).
 Other important aspects to consider are key management, multi-geo requirements and auto scaling.
 More details on Power-BI pricing and licenses can be found here: [Pricing & Product Comparison | Microsoft Power BI](https://powerbi.microsoft.com/pricing/)

-In case you are managing your own keys or your deployment spans multiple geo's, this can only be achieved using Premium.

 #### Design recommendations

-When designing your data environment make a plan for:

-* Data modeling
-* Data connectivity
-* Data sources
-* Dpdate frequencies
-* Bandwidth requirements

-When you need to access data from an existing source consider if a replica should be made in Dataverse and if this needs to be bidirectional synched or if you need a one directionally static snapshop.

-* Data modeling
-  * Define the data structure and relation requirements, one-to-may or many-to-many.
-  * Every application building on the data have individual modeling requirements, but consider standardizing on models.
-This can simplify integrations and avoid data duplication.
-  * In some scenarios standard Industry Data models are available.
-Evaluate if  this is the right approach for your company and if they need adoption/ configuration.

-* Data sources
-  * When connecting to other data sources its important to define the need to gateways to connect to on-prem systems, the network bandwidth between you Dataverse environment and server location.
-  * Ensure that the database source has capacity to handle the additional load and the data transferred is optimized.
-Map the data volume and update frequency needed for each use case.
+* In case you are managing your own keys or your deployment spans multiple geo's, this can only be achieved using Premium.

 ## Management and monitoring